KSAH-42/Bnp.Pricer/README.md

 # About the calculator

-The most relevant code are located in the Bnp.Pricer.Module.dll.
-For more details, look on the following namespaces :
+The most relevant code are located in the following namespaces :

 * Bnp.Pricer.Data
 * Bnp.Pricer.Data.Calculators